 There are other factors that needs to be examined, such as light, temperature, humidity.
-When taking precautions and good measures for storage, or display, your banknotes can last generations.
+Your banknotes can last generations, if stored properly.

 For archival storage and display, I look for Vario from Lighthouse, a well known brand for stamp supplies (a German company).